ferdesmello/drake-metaculus/README.md

 ## The code

 Run the .py file (it uses many common libraries).
 It will download API data from Metaculus's questions about the 7 factors of the Drake equation.
-The most recent prediction data - the PDFs and CDFs for every factor - will be parsed and used to calculate $N$, the PDF of the number of detectable alien civilizations in our Galaxy.
+The most recent prediction data - the PDFs and CDFs for every factor - will be parsed and used to calculate $N$, the the number of detectable alien civilizations in our Galaxy.
 The result will be presented in some figures.
+In my machine, it took ~1 minute to finish.

 ## The questions